Pvt. James Finley was born January 25, 1918, in Creek County, Oklahoma, to John D. & Sarah E. Finley, and

 , the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.

 the main road between the fort and Clark Field.
-He made sure that they had what they needed
+He made sure that they had what they needed and received

 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be

 The members of the battalion pitched the tents in an open field halfway between the Clark Field

 Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each

 tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of